DzmitryKukharuk/docker-test-project/README.md

 # docker-test-project
-just to learn from all alone dockerizing
+just to learn from all alone dockerizing ttt